Social Security Administration (SSA): Everything You Need to Know

-In this article, we will provide you with an in-depth understanding of what the SSA is, what services it offers, and how it impacts your life.
-Whether you’re applying for benefits, need help with a Social Security issue, or just want to learn more about this crucial agency, we’ve got you covered.
+This blog article will give you comprehensive insights on what the SSA is, what it offers, and how it is affecting your life.
+You want to apply for benefits, get help with a Social Security problem, or just find out more about this vital agency.We have you covered.

 What is the Social Security Administration (SSA)?

 The Social Security Administration (SSA) is a U.S. government agency responsible for overseeing the Social Security program.
-Founded in 1935, it administers various benefit programs, most notably Social Security benefits, including retirement, disability, and survivor benefits.
+It was established in the year 1935 and it acts as the administrator of various benefit programs and principally this is the social security benefits whose benefits include retirement benefits, the disability benefits and the survivor benefits.
 The SSA also manages Supplemental Security Income (SSI), which provides financial assistance to those with limited income and resources.

 How Does the Social Security Administration (SSA) Work?

 The SSA works by collecting payroll taxes under the Federal Insurance Contributions Act (FICA).
-These taxes are paid by workers and their employers, and they fund Social Security benefits.
+These payments are collected on works and their employers and go into financing the Social Security benefits.
 Essentially, every time you earn income, you pay into the system, and that money is used to provide benefits when you’re eligible.

 Here’s a breakdown of how the system works:

-- Survivor Benefits: If a worker passes away, their surviving spouse, children, or other dependents may qualify for survivor benefits.
+• Survivor Benefits: In case a worker dies, his/ her surviving wife/husband, children, or other dependents are entitled to get survivor benefits.

 Key Services Offered by the Social Security Administration (SSA)